plmday/Kiwi/Kiwi.md

 ###2.14.
 Kiwi Images

-An image is supposed to be embedded in the rendered output, its link deserves the first position, *with* (`&`) an optional caption.
+An image is supposed to be embedded in the rendered output.
+Hence its link deserves the first field, *with* (`&`) a secondary caption.
+The caption is optional, ` _ ` indicates no caption.

 ```
 <image URL & _>